openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 resources and for transparently scaling between different data centers.
 This decision meant trading off support for security groups and live migration.
 In addition, they must manually replicate some details, like flavors, across cells.
-In spite of these drawbacks cells provide the required scale while exposing a single public API endpoint to users.
+In spite of these drawbacks, cells provide the required scale while exposing a single public API endpoint to users.

 CERN created a compute cell for each of the two original data centers